cecilia-lin/RecipeProject/README.md

 **Alternative Hypothesis:** People rate sugary recipes lower than non-sugary recipes.

-**Test statistics:** The difference in mean between rating of sugary recipes and non-sugary recipes.
+**Test Statistic:** The difference in mean between rating of sugary recipes and non-sugary recipes.

-**Significance level:** 0.05
+**Significance Level:** 0.05

-The reason we chose to run a permutations test is because we do not have any information of any population, and we want to check if the two distributions look like they come from the same population.
+The reason we chose to run a permutation test is because we do not have any information of any population, and we want to check if the two distributions look like they come from the same population.
 We proposed that **people rate the sugary recipes lower** because people might be concerned with the negative health risks relating to the recipe, and we would like to know all the opinions from the users, so we used rating instead of average rating of the recipes.
 For the test statistic, we chose the difference in mean of the ratings of two groups of recipes instead of absolute difference in mean.
 This is because we have a directional hypothesis, which is that people rate sugary recipes lower than other recipes.
 By looking at the difference in mean between the two groups, we can see what type of recipes typically have a higher rating, which answers our question.

 To run the test, we first split the data points into two groups, sugary, which are recipes with proportion of sugar higher than the mean proportion of sugar, and the rest of the data points are in the non-sugary group.
 The **observed statistic** is **-0.0097**.